fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 In the prerequisites for this tutorial, the ARM Linux cross-compilers were installed.
 In this section, we will use these compilers to cross-compile for ARM Linux by utilizing integration files called "CMake Toolchain".
 Follow the steps in the [ARM cross compilation tutorial](https://fprime.jpl.nasa.gov/latest/documentation/tutorials/cross-compilation#cross-compilation-tutorial-compiling-for-arm) on how to compile for ARM.

-!!! note
+> [!NOTE]
-    During the step for running the `fprime-util generate` and `fprime-util build` commands, macOS users must run from within the Docker container in the directory `/project/LedBlinker`
+> During the step for running the `fprime-util generate` and `fprime-util build` commands, macOS users must run from within the Docker container in the directory `/project/LedBlinker`

 ### Running on Hardware